mit-orcd/orcd-docs-edit/docs/recipes/basic_vasp_gcc_example.md

 STOP 1
 ```

-### 7. An example script to compile and run VASP
+### 7. Example scripts to compile and run VASP

-The commands above can be combined into a single script as shown below.
+The commands above can be combined into scripts as shown below.
 This example
-shows a script that can either be run from the command line or submitted to Slurm
+scripts that can either be run from the command line or submitted to Slurm
 as a batch job.

+The following script shows compiling VASP

 ```bash
 #!/bin/bash